AOEpeople/aoe_technology_radar/README.md

 #### `config.sections`

 An array with of `radar`, `tags`, `list` in order you want them to appear on the page.

+#### `config.fuzzySearch`

+An object that represents the fuse.js options, which is used to search the radar.

 #### `config.quadrants`